Herbies editorial team Herbies

 tr

-Here’s my take on flushing... if there is a lot of nutes built up, from overdoings it while feeding, the flush may even out the ph some and help the plant recover to a healthier state to finish strong.
-I do flush, well not actually flush flush, I don’t run any extra through the pots, I just give water for the last half week or week.
-I’ve been moving away from that and just cutting down the nute doses instead, as I want to plump them up as much as I can at the last week.
-I think if synthetic nutes are used, very nasty chemical crap, just water for the last week or a flush would be beneficial.
-This is just what has been the conclusion I have drawn from this site.
+Here's my take on flushing... if there is a lot of built up nutes, from overdoing it while feeding, flushing can even out the pH and help the plant get back to a healthier state to finish strong.
+I flush the toilet, well not the toilet, I don't run more water through the pots, I just give water for the last half week or week.
+I've moved away from this and just reduced the nutes doses instead, as I want to increase them as much as possible in the last week.
+I think if synthetic nutes are used, very nasty chemical crap, just water for the last week or a toilet flush would be beneficial.
+This is exactly the conclusion I've drawn from this site.

 Reply